oc-rs/understandingreligion/understandingreligion/content/p/what-is-religious-literacy.md

 ---
 Title: What is religious literacy?
 Abstract: Religious literacy is a term that has become more popular in recent years, but what exactly do we mean when we talk about it?
 Featured: false
 Author: Luke Burns

-Categories: ['Questions']
+Categories:
+- Questions
-Tags: ['religious studies','religious literacy']
+Tags:
+- religious studies
+- religious literacy
 PublishDate: 2020-10-26
 LastModifiedDate: 2020-10-26
 Image: study.jpg
 Books:
--- Name: "Introduction to Religious Studies"
+"-- Name": Introduction to Religious Studies
 Link: "/b/introduction-to-religious-studies/"
 NextPageLink: "/p/"
 PrevPageLink: "/p/belief/"
+toc: true

 ---
+# Introduction
 Religious literacy is a term that has become more popular in recent years, but what exactly do we mean when we talk about it?

 The word 'literacy' definitely sounds like it has something to do with reading and understanding written texts - religious traditions will often (but not always!) write things down, so is religious literacy the ability to read these texts?